What is Chess Champs?

 How long does a game take?

 Usually around 15 minutes but some games are over in 5 minutes and some can take 25!
-It depends on the players.
+It depends on how closely matched the players are.

 How many players can play at the same time?